DAVFoundation/DIPs/README.md

 # DIPs

-DIPs stand for 'DAV Improvement Proposals'.
-This repository is the main place to suggest improvements to the DAV platform.
+This repository is the main place to suggest improvements, changes, and additions to the DAV platform.

-# What you can contribute to

-We currently accepts DIPs for our [communication protocols](https://developers.dav.network/#communication-protocols), for example, a new use case (new protocol), or additions to an existing one, etc.

-In the soon future we will accept DIPs for our DAV SDK, our CLI Tools and more!

-# How to contribute

-Create your DIP by opening a new issue and filling out the predeifined template
+## DAV Improvement Proposal Process

+The process for proposing an improvement revolves around submitting a DAV Improvement Proposal (DIP) as an issue in this repository, an open discussion around it, drafting of a detailed proposal, acceptance and integration, or moving to hold status.

-# DIP statuses
+### DIP statuses

 The following are the the stages that a DIP may go through:

-* **Proposal** - a new DIP that is waiting for review
-* **In Review** - a DIP that is open for consideration
+* **DRAFT** - a new issue that is open for discussion
-* **Accepted** - a DIP that is planned for immediate adoption
+* **ACCEPTED** - a DIP that is planned for immediate adoption
-* **Integrated** - a DIP that has been accepted and integrated on the DAV platform
+* **INTEGRATED** - a DIP that has been accepted and integrated on the DAV platform
-* **Hold** - a DIP that is currently not being considered for integration.
+* **HOLD** - a DIP that is currently not being considered for integration.
 May be reconsidered in the future

+## DIP Types

+DIPs can be proposed for:

+* [Communication protocols](https://developers.dav.network/#communication-protocols).
+For example, a new use case (new protocol), or additions to an existing one.

+* Smart Contracts.

+* DAV SDK

+* DAV CLI tools

+## How to contribute

+Create your DIP by opening a new issue and filling out the predefined template.